Alila Purnama Review: Dragons, Diving and Luxury

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

-“Dragons run fast, up to 12 mph,” warns Tasrif, our ranger-guide as he hustles us out of its way.
+โDragons run fast, up to 12 mph,โ warns Tasrif, our ranger-guide as he hustles us out of the path of the previously sleepy, now alert dragon.

 Curiously, Tasrif has no gun, just a large forked stick which he holds at the ready.

-Indeed, one of the biggest surprises is how luxurious a bespoke sailing ship experience can be (and very different from the other cruises we’ve enjoyed).
+One of the biggest surprises for us was discovering just how luxurious โ and intimate โ a bespoke sailing experience can be (very different from other sailing cruises weโve enjoyed).

 Built as a phinisi